bestcoderboy/Garmmarly/README.md

-# Garmmarly
+# Garmmarly - _Making yuor riting write_
-_Here at Garmmarly, we're making riting write._
-#### All code by BestCoderBoy.
-Name inspired by a certain company...
+A Chrome extension for all the times that you need a grammatical change in your life.